HMRN Sailmaker's Warrant Badge.

 full-sized already.

-seam without sewing the canvas to my leg (usually!) but when it comes to complicated or intricate designs, I stand back and let
+without sewing the canvas to my leg (usually!) but when it comes to complicated or intricate designs, I stand back and let the pros

-pages here) you've seen Del (Tim) Timmerman's name before...
+here) you've seen Del (Tim) Timmerman's name before...
+He's a

-he's a fur-trade re-enactor and outdoorsman from Iowa and he
+fur-trade re-enactor and outdoorsman from Iowa and he makes

-makes seabags and hammocks appropriate to that era in the
+seabags and hammocks appropriate to that era in the traditional

-traditional style.
-Here we can see one of his eyelet grommets,
+style.
+Here we can see one of his eyelet grommets, hand sewn

-hand sewn around a bronze ring (1) and the grommets in use on
+around a bronze ring (1) and the grommets in use on a seabag

 The Ditty Bag.
 Possibly the most idiosyncratic item owned by any sailor was his